-4.56 The mental health of a defendant, victim or witness must also be taken into account and their needs addressed as they engage with the criminal justice system.
-Recent research indicates that one in eight individuals coming into contact with the criminal justice system has a mental disorder (CJINI Report 2010).
+4.60 The mental health of a defendant, victim or witness must also be taken into account and their needs addressed as they engage with the criminal justice system.
+Research indicates that a significant proportion of suspects have a mental disorder.
+For example, a recent study indicated that nearly two-thirds of those arrested by police had, or previously had, a mental health issue identified by a Custody Sergeant (NIAO, 2019).
 In practice, mental health issues are of considerable, and sometimes crucial, importance.
-They can feature in the context of the decision as to prosecute and also when the court is determining criminal responsibility or considering the appropriate sentence.
+They can feature in the context of the decision as to prosecution and also when the court is determining criminal responsibility or considering the appropriate sentence.